setmawhtay/setmawhtay/README.md

 -->
 ### 🤝 Let's Connect

 I'm always interested in collaborating on exciting projects and connecting with fellow developers.
-Feel free to reach out to me through [Telegram](https://t.me/setmawhtay) or [Twitter](https://twitter.com/real_setmawhtay).
+Feel free to reach out to me through [Telegram](https://t.me/setmawhtay) .

 Happy coding! 😄